maryanneogakwu/6110_assignment_02/README.md

 ---
 ## Introduction
-Sherry wine is a fortified wine from southern Spain that develops its distinctive character through biological aging, where a surface film of flor yeast grows on the wine in partially filled barrels *Niels*.
+Sherry wine is a fortified wine from southern Spain that develops its distinctive character through biological aging, where a surface film of flor yeast grows on the wine in partially filled barrels (Niels 2023).
 Flor is a specialized form of _Saccharomyces cerevisiae_ that thrives after primary fermentation is complete, surviving in high alcohol and low nutrient conditions.
-As it forms a protective layer on the wine, flor continues to metabolize ethanol and other compounds, shaping the dry, nutty profile typical of biologically aged sherries like Fino and Manzanilla *Alexandra and Mardano*.
+As it forms a protective layer on the wine, flor continues to metabolize ethanol and other compounds, shaping the dry, nutty profile typical of biologically aged sherries like Fino and Manzanilla (Alexandre H. 2013 & Mardanov et al. 2023).
 The _Saccharomyces cerevisiae_ data set (Accession: PRJNA592304 ID: 592304) used in this bulk RNAseq analysis was adapted from a 2020 study titled "Transcriptome Profile of Yeast Strain Used for Biological Wine Aging Revealed Dynamic Changes of Gene Expression in Course of Flor Development" by Mardanov et al.

 The study was applied to an RNAseq analysis for transcriptome analysis of the structural and functional changes industrial Flor yeast strain exhibited at different stages of velum formation during Sherry wine production.
 The study's experimental design involved monitoring gene expression levels and changes in gene expression at three stages: Early Biofilm formation, Thin Biofilm Formation and Mature Biofilm Formation.
 Samples were taken in biological replicates or three and analysed.